 Common Health Risks of Mold Exposure

-One of the most common symptoms of mold exposure are allergies.
+Moderate to severe allergies are one of the most common symptoms of mold exposure.
 Even those who usually do not have allergies may experience symptoms caused by mold.
 In most people, they are similar to hay fever and include red, itchy eyes, a runny nose, and sneezing.
 Some individuals may also develop a rash.

 These allergies are not seasonal and will continue as long as the sensitive individual is exposed to the mold.
 Some people are also allergic to mold.
 If you have symptoms that indicate a mold allergy, you should seek an allergist and get tested to determine your sensitivity to mold.